MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 ### Protect access to repositories in YAML pipelines

 Azure DevOps provides a fine-grained permissions mechanism for Azure Repos repositories, in the form of the _Protect access to repositories in YAML pipelines_ setting.
 This setting makes a YAML pipeline explicitly ask for permission to access _all_ Azure Repos repositories, regardless of which project they belong to.
 Read more about [this setting](../process/access-tokens.md#protect-access-to-repositories-in-yaml-pipelines).
-Checking out other types of repositories, for example, GitHub-hosted ones, is not affected by this setting.
+Checking out other types of repositories, for example, GitHub-hosted ones, isn't affected by this setting.

 In our running example, when this toggle is on, the `SpaceGameWeb` pipeline will ask permission to access the `SpaceGameWebReact` repository in the `fabrikam-tailspin/SpaceGameWeb` project, and the `FabrikamFiber` and `FabrikamChat` repositories in the `fabrikam-tailspin/FabrikamFiber` project.